FlorentinD/UrbanData/README.md

 # Urban Data Seminar

-## Current progress
+## Todo

-- [x] Find data sources & corresponding APIs
-- [x] Study existing python frameworks for data extraction
-- [x] Get Packages to work (needed conda on windows)
-- [x] Create small examples for the APIs
-- [x] Get a broad overview of Map-Visualization frameworks in python
-- [ ] Find working python framework for newer WMS versions
+- [ ] Find working python framework for newer WMS versions (not really a high priotity if WFS service works) (may be supported directly by folium)
-- [ ] What capabilities has OverPassQL ? (possibly easy layer extraction)
+- [ ] How to convert json from overpassQL to geojson (in progress -- done for way-objects)
-- [ ] Look into data storage formats (f.i. *gml*, *geojson*)
+- [ ] How to translate gml into geojson?
-- [ ] Look into specific Map-Visualization framework
+- [ ] GeoPandas?

 ## Package dependency